 You will be called to a room where the consular officer will take your photo, collect your fingerprints, and encode your information to Department of Foreign Affairs’ passport issuing system, and ask you to verify what he or she typed.
-Correct information if needed, and you are DONE!
+Correct information if needed, submit the old passport, and you are DONE!

 Waiting game for the passport release and delivery

 In my experience it took almost three (3) weeks (a day short) before the package arrived in my doorstep.
 I had read stories on Facebook groups that the waiting period reached more than the estimated release period so I am glad it arrived earlier than it should.